 CTCL has a profound impact on patients’ quality of life due to its chronic nature and the fact that a considerable proportion of patients have no response or no sustainable response to current treatments.

-Our clinical development of MEndoC aims to give CTCL patients a treatment option with a completely new mode of action compared to existing therapies.
-MEndoC:
+Our clinical development aims to give CTCL patients a treatment option with a completely new mode of action compared to existing therapies.

 We anticipate its use as a topical treatment of the inflammatory skin symptoms associated with CTCL and for the reduction of disease activity and tumor load in adult patients with CTCL.